Velnbur/spam-ham-ml-classifiers/README.md

 This project provides a comprehensive comparison of different classifiers for the spam/ham problem.
 The Naive Bayes classifier performed exceptionally well, followed by the KNN, Decision Tree, and One Rule classifiers.

-The Decision Tree has the best potential, but its capabilities for this test were limited as the number of features during vectorization slowed training drastically.
+The Decision Tree has the best potential, but its capabilities for this test were limited manually as the number of features during vectorization slowed training drastically.

-The best perfomance, with least CPU time during training and execution had KNN and Naive Bias.
+The best perfomance, with least CPU time during training and execution, had KNN and Naive Bias.

 ## Contributing